huggingface/xet-core/chunk_cache_bench/benches/results.md

 See SolidCache at the bottom.

 get: runs random gets, almost certain to all be misses
-get_hit: runs gets guarenteed to be hits
+get_hit: runs gets guaranteed to be hits
 put: before the measuring, the cache is filled so all puts required evictions.
 get_mt: multithreaded, each run is 8 gets run asynchronously on 8 spawned tokio tasks.
-put_mt: mutlithreaded put, cache is pre-filled, so all puts require evictions, 8 tasks concurrently.
+put_mt: multithreaded put, cache is pre-filled, so all puts require evictions, 8 tasks concurrently.

 ## Latest on Assaf's M2 Macbook Pro